My builder has gone into administration after handover – What now?

 All quotes should be detailed, itemised and cover the full scope of what needs to be done.

 QBE will compare the quotes.
-If they’re within about 5 percent of each other, they’ll usually go with the lower one.
+If they’re within about 5 percent of each other and the third-party inspector determines them to be reasonable they’ll usually proceed with the lower one of the two.

 They’ll then subtract the $500 excess from that amount to calculate the payout.

-For post-handover claims, QBE usually pays the builder or contractor directly.
+For post-handover claims, QBE often pays the builder or contractor directly.

 That means you need to be confident in who you’re engaging.
 Once QBE approves the quote, they’ll manage the payment to that business.
 Make sure it’s someone you trust to finish the job properly.